Counselor | Peace Advocate

 I am also the creator and producer of the Cognitive Accountability Training (CAT) Model, an evidenced-based CBT curriculum for conducting psycho-educational classes to stop abusive behavior.
 A research project started in November 2009 provided empirical evidence of the model's effectiveness in changing "criminal thinking" (denial) to end violent and abusive behavior toward one's self and others.

 I retired in the summer of 2016.
 I do still teach part-time, three classes per week in the Nonviolent Alternatives program.
 I decided to retire in order to be close to home in Indianapolis to care for my wife Kim when she developed some serious and chronic medical issues.

 I live in a condominium on the Southwest side of Indianapolis in Perry township.

 Kim and I have season tickets for the Indy Fuel hockey team, an affiliate of the Chicago Blackhawks.
 But to be honest, my NHL team is the Tampa Bay Lightning.

-Thankfully Kim's medical situation has improved sufficiently for us to still attend games
+Kim's medical situation was improving for awhile sufficiently for us to still attend many home games

 .
 For her birthday I bought her a scooter so she no longer needs a wheelchair to get from the parking lot to our seats.
 Here she is with our team mascot Nitro and the Indy Fuel Captain, Zach Miskovic.

 I grew up in Fort Wayne, and my family always had season tickets to see the Komets, so I've been a huge hockey fan since childhood.
 This is a picture of me with Bob Chase.
 Bob was the voice of the Komets on WOWO radio since 1953.
 That's before I was born!
 What an amazing guy.
 Sadly Bob passed on Thanksgiving morning 2016.